gremlin-solutions/gcp-cloud-run-failure-flags-app/README.md

 ### 2. Update Deployment with the Sidecar

 Update your `deployment.yaml` to include the Gremlin Sidecar.
-Below are examples for both authentication methods.

-#### Example Deployment with Certificates
+Below is an example:

 ```yaml
 apiVersion: apps/v1